Getting help with CS & CS program courses

 If you’re finding the content in a CSC course or required program course especially challenging, here are some resources and approaches you might find helpful:

-Help centres offer free, one-on-one or small group support with course concepts and problem sets.
-Check each help centre website for details about which courses are supported, the format of the helpful provided, hours, and contact information.
+Learning centres offer free, one-on-one or small group support with course concepts and problem sets.

-The Math Learning Centre will be operating for the summer courses, as well.
+The Math Learning Centre operates for summer courses, as well.

 Find a math tutor